 - In addition to assigning a unique ID, employ at least one of the following methods to authenticate all users: password or two-factor authentication.

-- Integrate authentication with two factors for the remote access (access to the network from outside the network level) employees, administrators, and third parties to the network.
+- Integrate authentication with two factors for all, including remote, access (access to the network from outside the network level) for employees, administrators, and third parties to the network.

 - Render all passwords unreadable during transmission and storage on all system components using strong cryptography.